KevinMarquette/kevinmarquette.github.io/_posts/2017-07-31-Powershell-regex-regular-expression.md

 ## regex quick start

 You can use normal numbers and characters in your patterns for exact matches.
-This works when you know exactly what needs to be matched.
+This works when you know exactly what needs to match.
 Sometimes you need a pattern where any digit or letter should make the match valid.
 Here are some basic patterns that I may use in these examples.

     \d digit [0-9]
     \w alpha numeric [a-zA-Z0-9_]